Pushing Stock Updates to Etsy

 - Enabling Stock push for Etsy

-- Viewing your Stock Push Activity
+- Viewing your Stock Push page

 - How to manually push a stock update to Etsy